syrop/syrop.github.io/_posts/2021-01-12-how-many-threads.markdown

 The above output shows that all of the coroutines run on one thread, which happens to be the same thread `GlobalScope` runs on, and is different from the main thread.

-Can `Dispatchers.Unconfined` run on main thread?
+Can `Dispatchers.Unconfined` run on the main thread?

 Of course.
 I wrote the following code: